 The Raven seems more superficial than the other two films in the set, lacking their air of overheated imagination and unwholesome obsession, its narrative thrown together out of a grab-bag of generic elements.
 Which is not to say it isn’t entertaining, just that it’s rather impersonal and less memorable.

 All three films look very good on Eureka’s disks; considering the age of the source materials, visible damage is fairly light.
 Sound is passable, but doesn’t fare quite as well.
 There are commentaries on all three films – surprisingly, two on The Raven – and several audio extras (a couple of radio plays and Lugosi reading “The Tell-Tale Heart”), plus video essays by Lee Gambin (a rambling, unfocused piece on cats in movies) and Kat Ellinger (on “American Gothic”).
 Kim Newman chats enthusiastically for half-an-hour about Poe, Lugosi and the creativity of early ’30s horror.
-The booklet has essays by Alexander Heller-Nicholas and Jon Towlson about Lugosi, the films and censorship, plus the reprint of Tim Lucas’ Video Watchdog piece.
+The booklet has essays by Alexandra Heller-Nicholas and Jon Towlson about Lugosi, the films and censorship, plus the reprint of Tim Lucas’ Video Watchdog piece.

 It’s a great set, with fine transfers of all three movies, informative supplements and the very welcome inclusion of that re-edited version of Murders in the Rue Morgue, which will definitely be the choice whenever I get the urge to watch the film again.